 When any sort of trauma has a occurred to you, your family or your property, it can be very confusing as to how to move forward.
 You may still be in shock and unsure of what to do.
 But if you can keep this list handy, you’ll at least have some sort of a guideline.

-- If you don’t have a place to stay, contact your local relief center.
-Places like the Red Cross will set you up with food, clothing, shelter and medicine until you find new housing.
+- If you don’t have a place to stay, contact your local relief center: Places like the Red Cross can set you up with food, clothing, shelter and medicine until you find new housing.